rnarayan7/cvf-take-home/docs/ARCHITECTURE.md

 - **Migrations**: Alembic for schema versioning and migrations
 - **Storage**: SQLite for development, PostgreSQL-ready for production
 - **Choice Rationale**:
-  - SQLAlchemy provides robust ORM with relationship management
-  - Alembic ensures database schema versioning
+  - Simplicity and locally defined database file
-  - PostgreSQL compatibility for production scalability

 #### **Data Processing: Pandas + NumPy**
 - **Pandas**: For cohort analysis and cashflow calculations
 - **NumPy**: For numerical computations
 - **NumPy-Financial**: For IRR (Internal Rate of Return) calculations
 - **Choice Rationale**:
-  - Pandas excels at time-series and cohort analysis
+  - Pandas is good at time-series and cohort analysis
-  - NumPy provides efficient numerical computations
-  - Established ecosystem for financial calculations
+  - Still chose to primarily define my own data models using Pydantic rather than computing everything in Pandas.
+The reason for this is that conditional calculations like when to apply cash caps and when to apply thresholds is made much more complicated by Pandas.
+Given that Python runs fairly fast and we aren't yet dealing with massive scale of data that minor optimizations make a substantial difference, we should go with the simplest approach.

 #### **Validation & Serialization: Pydantic**
 - **Models**: Type-safe request/response schemas
 - **Validation**: Automatic input validation
 - **Serialization**: JSON serialization with type conversion
+- **Choice Rationale**:
-- **Choice Rationale**: Tight integration with FastAPI, compile-time type checking
+  - Tight integration with FastAPI, compile-time type checking
+  - Admittedly, Pydantic has done a wonderful job building out an intuitive data modeling class.
+Having used dataclasses, protobufs, and other ways of setting up underlying data models, this one was quite seamless.

 #### **Logging: Structlog**
-- **Structured Logging**: JSON-formatted logs for better observability
+- **Structured Logging**: JSON-formatted logs for better observability.
+Allows segmentation of logs by file or purpose.
-- **Context Preservation**: Request tracing and debugging capabilities
+- **Context Preservation**: Request tracing and debugging capabilities.
+Can easily add custom fields to the logger to make sure it provides a high level of information possible.

 #### **Testing: Pytest**
 - **Framework**: Pytest for unit and integration testing